© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 165m NNW of White Hill Barn, forming part of the White Hill round barrow cemetery is a scheduled monument protected by Historic England under reference 1013260.
 View the official record →

-Bowl barrow 165m NNW of White Hill Barn is a Bronze Age burial monument situated within the White Hill round barrow cemetery near Dorset.
+Bowl barrow 165m NNW of White Hill Barn is a Bronze Age burial mound forming part of the White Hill round barrow cemetery in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013260.

 Bowl barrow 165m NNW of White Hill Barn, forming part of the White Hill round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013260.